-4.2.....APPLICATION FEES
+4.2 APPLICATION FEES

-The Board shall from time to time adopt fees to cover expenses associated with the application.
+The Board may adopt fees to cover expenses associated with the application.
 Fees shall be adopted in accordance with RSA 675:6-7.
-All fees will be due before any application will be placed upon an agenda.
+All fees will be due before any application is placed upon an agenda.
 Certain fees may be subject to change based upon cost increases incurred by the Board.
 Fee amounts are assessed in accordance with the Schedule of Fees, on file at the Town Offices, and incorporated by reference as part of these regulations.